NYJiaxing/Udacity_self_driving-Car_project1/README.md

 * 5. Hough transform applied to detect lines on the image
 * 6. Draw lines on the image

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be the lane detection algorithm only works find on the straight lines not on the challange video.
+When the line is in a curve, the line looks like a mess.

+Second shortcoming is the interested region currently is change by hand which means all the vertices are hyperparameters.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to using concpet of differential.
+Separate all the lines in several small pieces (boxes) and find and draw lines in each small box and combine all the small box together to build a line.

-Another potential improvement could be to ...
+Another potential improvement for shortcoming 2 could be to using neural networks to identify the interested regions in the future.